GSA/touchpoints/README.md

 example.

-Touchpoints is a web application that makes it easy to deploy compliant feedback forms quickly.
+Touchpoints is a web application
+That makes it easy to deploy
+compliant feedback forms quickly.
 Touchpoints provides features specific to the [domain](https://en.wikipedia.org/wiki/Domain-driven_design/) of